 Sex education: Talking to your teen about sex

-Sex education basics may be covered in health class, but your teen might not hear — or understand — everything he or she needs to know to make tough choices about sex.
+Sex education basics may be covered in health class.
+But teens might not hear — or understand — everything they need to know to make tough choices about sex.
 That's where you come in.

-Awkward as it may be, sex education is a parent's responsibility.
-By reinforcing and supplementing what your teen learns in school, you can set the stage for a lifetime of healthy sexuality.
+It can be awkward, but sex education is a parent's job.
+By connecting with your teen early and often, you can set the stage for a lifetime of healthy sexuality.

 Breaking the ice

 Sex might be hard to talk about.
 But it's even harder to avoid.
 Sex seems to be everywhere — news, entertainment, social media, advertising.
 But you can use that to get the talk going and keep it going.